Roger Christie: THC Ministry

 For a suggested donation, a person can become a "Practitioner" and receive a plaque designating their home and garden as a Sanctuary, a place of refuge for cultivating and using Cannabis in private as a sincere practice.
 The Sanctuary Kit for Practitioners also contains an "affidavit of religious use", two self-laminating ID cards, and seven "Sacramental Plant Tags".
 For $250, the donor would get a "Cannabis Sanctuary Kit" which also included the "THC Ministry Cannabis Religion Guide".
 According to Christie, in the past "We had Cannabis that people could donate for if they are 'blue card' (medical marijuana permit) holders or sincere members of the ministry."

 According to the FBI, an estimated 90% of the customers were Ministry members, while the remaining 10% had state medical marijuana cards.

-In order to join the Ministry, prospective members in Hilo were asked to sit through a one-hour orientation session with Roger Christie.
+In order to join the Ministry, members in Hilo were asked to sit through a one-hour orientation session with Roger Christie.
 Roger Christie said he also scheduled membership sessions with passengers on visiting cruise ships who were in Hilo for one day, and one could also join by ordering a Ministry "sanctuary kit" by mail for a $250 "donation."
-The kit includes a Letter of Good Standing which can be used by Ministers in many states to get a license to marry people from their state government specifically as a "Cannabis sacrament" Minister, legal precedents, Roger's considerable activist history and track record of accomplishment in helping to end the war on marijuana and to repeal prohibition.
+The kit includes a Letter of Good Standing which can be used by Ministers in many states to get a license to marry people from their state government specifically as a "Cannabis sacrament" Minister.
 Roger is the first person known in U.S. history to have been ordained and then licensed by a state government as a Cannabis sacrament Minister.
 New members have to sign an affidavit stating that their use of Cannabis is for personal, private Sacramental use only.
 Once oriented and welcomed into the THC Ministry a new member has a built-in religious defense to arrest and prosecution for sincere, private, non-commercial use of Cannabis hemp for life.
 The goal is to have a stronger "affirmative defense" for all sincere members.
 "Reasonable doubt" is, in theory, all that's needed to succeed in a jury trial.
 Good manners, respect, sincerity and the legitimacy of membership in the THC Ministry provide that reasonable doubt.